 - Find time for the team to get together quarterly.

 Don’t Forget the Basics

 - Be sure your reps have the appropriate high-speed Internet access, a quiet dedicated workspace with a door, and a laptop with higher processor speeds.

-- Create a daily, hour-by-hour schedule to help organize your reps’ time and remove guesswork from their job.
+- Create a daily, hour-by-hour schedule to help organize your reps’ time and remove the guesswork from their job.

 By the way, the single mom set up a home office, which allowed her to take care of her child and continue growing revenue for her employer.
 By permitting her to work from home, the employer reenergized a key employee, avoided disruption, and gained her loyalty through gratitude.

 Let Us Help

 Are you considering remote inside sales opportunities to expand your talent pool and reduce turnover?
 At MarketSource, we have more than 140 recruiters who find the right talent, business process engineers to design the right sales model, a technology stack to maximize sales efficiency, and experienced sales managers who coach and develop inside sales professionals.
 We can help you beat your revenue targets.
 Contact us today for a MarketSource assessment.